You may be asking: Why health and travel? What in the “world” would be the connection (no pun intended)?

-And I bet if you are checking out this site, these two topics are of great interest to you as well!
+I bet if you are checking out this site, these two topics are your passions as well!

 We All Love to Travel and We All Want to Be Healthy (and we can do both no matter what our age!)

 Who doesn’t want to be healthy?
-And who doesn’t harbor that daydream about a dream-come-true getaway to that faraway place?
-In fact, according to a study conducted in part by the Ketchum Global Research Network, 83 percent of people have travel at the top of their bucket list!
+And who doesn’t harbor a dream about that getaway to a special faraway place?
+In fact, according to a study conducted in part by the Ketchum Global Research Network, 83 percent of people have TRAVEL at the top of their must-do bucket list!

 On the other end of the spectrum, you may be a person who has to do a lot of travel for business.
 Or maybe you have adopted a nomadic lifestyle, but you still have to earn a living or even raise a family while you are on the road.
-It is estimated that Americans log about 462 million one-person trips per year, almost half because of far-away business meetings and events.
+In our ever-increasingly mobile world, it is estimated that Americans log about 462 million one-person trips per year, almost half because of far-away business meetings and events.

-Getting older may make travel more challenging, but it doesn’t have to stop you from getting out and going!
-In fact, unless you are recovering from major injury or are under your local doctor’s ongoing care, getting older and even having health issues does not mean you have to give up your traveling shoes!
+Getting older, having health challenges and having to deal with other stressors may make travel a little bit more challenging, but it doesn’t have to stop you from getting out and getting going!
+In fact, unless you are recovering from major injury or are under your local doctor’s daily care, travel may help lower stress, give you a fresh perspective on life and may even improve your health.

 My Traveling Story

-I have been a nomad since basically the time of birth—my parents were hippies and we were always going off to the mountains or to some rendezvous with a bunch of other good-natured, fun-loving, bell-bottomed (but rather stinky) young folks.
-I have childhood memories of traipsing through mountain meadows with other “hippy kids” and watching the world go by from the top of my family’s cab-over camper.
+I have been a nomad since basically the time of birth—my parents were hippies and we were always going off to the mountains or to some rendezvous with a bunch of other good-natured, fun-loving, bell-bottomed young folks.
+My childhood memories are filled of scenes of me traipsing through mountain meadows with other “hippy kids” and watching the world go by from the top of my family’s cab-over camper.

 Then I hit my forties.
-And a number of health situations that I had been able to keep “at bay” when I was younger reared their ugly heads (read more about that story HERE).
+And a number of health situations that I had been able to keep “at bay” when I was younger began to rear their ugly heads.
+You can read more about that story HERE.